VUSN Student Handbook

 • Entry to BSN to DNP Track

-The BSN to DNP track is available for the following specialties: Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) or Family Nurse Practitioner/Emergency Nurse Practitioner (FNP/ENP).
-The BSN entry to the DNP integrated program prepares students to provide an advanced level of evidence-based care to acute and critical care patient populations (AGACNP) or emergency care across the lifespan for all acuities (FNP/ENP).
+The BSN entry to the DNP integrated plan of study prepares students to provide an advanced level of evidence-based care to selected patient populations.
 The program emphasizes the implementation and evaluation of evidence, systems-level thinking, care quality and safety, and the development of meaningful interventions that may improve outcomes of care for the selected patient population.
 The program prepares students to serve as leaders in their area of practice.

-• Seamless Entry to Post Master's DNP
+• MN Seamless Entry to DNP + Post Master's Certificate

 DNP Program Administration